 - Never leave food unattended - Food and liquid containers should not be left unattended in campgrounds.
 If you're camping in bear country, check your campground's regulations for storing your food properly.

 - In the backcountry - Backcountry camping necessitates the need to store your food in a food sack hung by a rope above the ground and away from a tree trunk.
-Some designated backcountry campgrounds have cables or poles to hang your food.
+Some designated backcountry campgrounds have food bear boxes, cables or poles to hang your food.
 Food should be placed in special containers (often bear proof) and stored in a location away from your camp.
 In bear country, food should be stored 100 yards away from your tent.

 - Cleanliness - Keep a clean camp free of food scraps and food packaging.
 Check picnic tables, fire rings, fire grates, and the ground for anything that might attract animals.